 Q: How long did it take you to draw that?

 A: Pictures take varying amounts of time.
 As a general rule of thumb, a portrait usually takes me between 15 and 30 hours.
-A full illustration can take upwards of 50 hours, although a lot of them are much quicker than that.
+A full watercolour illustration can take upwards of 50 hours, although most of them are much quicker than that.
 It depends on what goes into them.
+On average, I spend between 3 and 15 hours on an illustration.

 Q: What is needle felting?